kmkr/splendid-nudibranch/content.md

 Loc		Perhentian Besar, Malaysia
 Tags	2015 shark
 Latin	Carcharhinus melanopterus
-Desc	Each day these and many more juvenile sharks hanged around just outside the beach.
+Desc	These, and many more, juvenile sharks hang around just outside the beach all day.
 They didn't seem to bother me too much and let me swim with them while they were trying to catch a meal.

 DSC09129.jpg